 Upgrading to the latest version of Windows can be a letdown for some due to the minimum memory and storage requirements, which may not be met by older hardware, preventing a smooth installation and running of Windows 10.

-The requirements for each operating system vary, with some differing significantly, while others have similar criteria.
+The requirements for each operating system vary, with some differing significantly while others share similar criteria.
 Whether it's about features or speed, the various components add up to the necessary specifications for an operating system.
-For example, running Windows 10 smoothly requires a minimum of 1 GB for 32-bit or 2 GB for 64-bit.
+For example, running Windows 10 requires a minimum of 1 GB of RAM for the 32-bit version or 2 GB for the 64-bit version.

 2 GB of RAM is not enough to run Windows 10 smoothly, as it will consume most of the available RAM, leaving little for other applications, resulting in slow performance.